ShivaniKhatri96/Farm-Management/README.md

 ## Currently working on

-- internationalization with react-i18next
+- Adding functionalities to forms including validations, connecting to backend and testing

 ## Next

-- Adding functionalities to forms including validations, connecting to backend and testing
+- getting data to tables from backend

 ## Links